chaconnewu/awesome-augmented/original_awesomes/awesome-geojson.md

 * [python-geojson](https://github.com/frewsxcv/python-geojson): serialize geojson to/from python datatypes
 * [rgeo-geojson](https://github.com/rgeo/rgeo-geojson): serialize geojson to/from ruby RGeo datatypes
 * [rust-geojson](https://github.com/georust/rust-geojson): serialize geojson to/from rust datatypes

+### resources

+* [GeoJSON.org](http://geojson.org/): the specification, defining all the rules for GeoJSON structures
+* [More than you ever wanted to know about GeoJSON](http://www.macwright.org/2015/03/23/geojson-second-bite.html): a review of the concepts behind the specification in a more narrative format.

 ## License